Human Resource And Management

 Resisting Elements of Mass Media

-Moreover, as noted by Livingstone and Lunt (1994), certain interest groups together with political parties arising from the private sphere and public sphere respectively can use the modern media to control the general population by obtaining their affirmation through altered facts and misinformation.
-Similarly, associations can become more focused on their representative who represents their members in the public sphere making it a court to display public prestige rather than carry on the critical debate.
-The originality of the public sphere is thus compromised which makes accountability less authentic based on public relations.
+Moreover, as noted by Livingstone and Lunt (1994), certain interest groups, together with political parties arising from the private sphere and public sphere, respectively, can use the modern media to control the general population by obtaining their affirmation through altered facts and misinformation.
+Similarly, associations can become more focused on their representative who represents their members in the public sphere, making it a court to display public prestige rather than carry on the critical debate.
+The originality of the public sphere is thus compromised, which makes accountability less authentic based on public relations.

 Another factor that resists the application of the principles of the public sphere in modern mass media as noted by Iosifidis (2011) is its partial nature.
-For example, there are numerous blog websites are available on the internet where one can share his thoughts independently and invite public discussion online, but these blogs are mostly sponsored by certain organizations, parties, and agencies to deviate the public in several ways.
+For example, there are numerous blog websites available on the internet where one can share his thoughts independently and invite public discussion online, but these blogs are mostly sponsored by certain organizations, parties, and agencies to deviate from the public in several ways.
 Consequently, it becomes very difficult to find credible blogs online.

 Conclusion

-The contemporary era of technological revolution, globalization, and advanced information and communication technology have challenged Habermas’ notion of the public sphere which distinguishes the production and communication to interpret societies.
+The contemporary era of technological revolution, globalization, and advanced information and communication technology has challenged Habermas’ notion of the public sphere, which distinguishes the production and communication to interpret societies.
 Therefore, it is important to expand the critical theory of society to incorporate new technological trends and restructuring of social and economic systems.
 However, Habermas’ work still holds great significance as an indispensable component of any new critical theory to expand the public sphere in the light of digitalization and globalization and address the challenges towards the creation of a free society.

 However, certain elements resist the application of those principles of the public sphere that Habermas highlighted.
-Addressing those factors, Kellner, (2000) argued that democratic politics must ensure that the new computer technologies and modern media are used to oblige the interests of the public and not for corporate elites.
+Addressing those factors, Kellner (2000) argued that democratic politics must ensure that the new computer technologies and modern media are used to oblige the interests of the public and not of corporate elites.
 Their focus must be on enlightening the individuals in society and not on manipulating them for personal gains.
-There is a further need to teach, train and provide equal opportunities to all the members of the society to share their information publicly, promote democratic debate and raise their voices effectively using these new platforms of mass media to integrate diversity and freedom.
+There is a further need to teach, train and provide equal opportunities to all the members of society to share their information publicly, promote democratic debate and raise their voices effectively using these new platforms of mass media to integrate diversity and freedom.

 References